What Is a Cross-Connection?

 Cross-Connection Test Reporting

-The list below are examples of testable applications.
+The following list includes examples of testable applications.
 Refer to Chapter 5 of the WSSC Plumbing and Fuel Gas Code for a complete list.

 Non-Testable Backflow Preventers